open-source-bootcamp/bootcamp-guide/presentations/README.md

 * [Team Contributions](./team-contributions/)

     This deck walks attendees through making more contributions to the canned open source project in teams.
-As a part of running this session, the project owner needs to run a GitHub action to create issues.
+As a part of running this session, the project maintainer needs to run a GitHub action to create issues.

 * [Day 2 wrap up](./day-2-wrap/)